elm-community/js-integration-examples/more/webcomponents/README.md

 ## Browser Support

-Looking at our basic example snippets you may have a very valid question
+Looking at our basic example snippets you may have a very valid question. ([demo](https://ellie-app.com/8Vw6BbYYpc4a1)

 ```javascript
 class MyElement extends HTMLElement {}